juliafmorgado/hugo/content/en/posts/2024-09-12_cloudnative-challenge4-eks.md

 `kubectl apply -f k8s/`

+This will deploy all the necessary services and pods for the app, dashboard, and database.

 ![](https://blog-imgs-23.s3.amazonaws.com/ch4-applyk8s.png)

 ## Step 3.
 Access the App

 Now comes the tricky part.
-Since my services are of type NodePort, I expected to access it using the public IP address of the node.
+Since our services are of type NodePort, we should be able to access them using the public IP addresses of the nodes.
 With NodePort, the services are exposed on the node’s IP addresses at specific ports.

 - **App Service:** The app service is exposed on NodePort `30000`.
 - **Dashboard Service:** The dashboard service is exposed on NodePort `30001`.

-Here’s how you should be able to access the services externally:
+Here’s how we should be able to access the services externally:

 1. Find the public IP of the EKS worker nodes (EC2 instances).
 We can get these from the AWS console under the EC2 section or use the AWS CLI to retrieve them: